 How many alias domains can I add and can I add it myself?

 You can add as many as 20 alias domains and you can add them yourself.

 Will sending email from alias work in any mail app?

 Sending email from alias would work with Gmail in browser, Gmail mobile app and in outlook. (you will need to set from address firstname.lastname@example.org in outlook desktop client).
 See here how: https://tinyurl.com/gsuitealias

 You will add alias domain as the first one and when writing email, you will be able to select the domain from which you want to send email.
 See below:

 Will my email delivery be affected by using domain as alias?

-The domain name is most likely registered at Dynadot.com, Epik.com or namesilo.com.
+The domain name is most likely registered at Dynadot.com, Epik.com, namesilo.com or SAV.com.
 We will push the domain to your account at the same registrar if it’s less than 60 days old.
 You can get authorization/EPP code and transfer it to any registrar you want when domain name gets 60 days old.